fj-navarro/frontiers_blog/content/posts/vendor-lock-in-and-how-to-avoid-transformation-overdependence/index.md

 ### 2. **Contractual Lock-In**

-**Description:** Contractual lock-in occurs when long-term contracts with vendors include terms that make it difficult or costly to terminate the agreement prematurely.
+Contractual lock-in occurs when long-term contracts with vendors include terms that make it difficult or costly to terminate the agreement prematurely.

 **Example:** A business locked into a five-year contract for cloud services with high termination fees.